Queen Victoria Targeted by Assassins

 This looks to be one of those occasions on which the professionals succeeded where so many bungling amateurs had failed.

 Queen Victoria had a stalker who became known as “The Boy Jones.”
 Between 1838 and 1841, teenager Edward Jones got into Buckingham Palace at least four times.
-He stole food from the kitchen and was caught twice sitting on the monarch’s thrown.
+He stole food from the kitchen and was caught twice sitting on the monarch’s throne.
 On one occasion, he was found in possession of some of her majesty’s underwear.
 He was imprisoned and then transported to Australia.

 Victoria was christened Alexandrina and was always known as Drina during her childhood.
 She started using her middle name, Victoria, when she became queen at the age of 18.